RPA-US/ubgi/README.md

 By following these steps, you will effectively utilize the eye tracking capabilities of UGBI to capture comprehensive logs of your interactions.

+## Acknowledgments

+This research was supported by the EQUAVEL project PID2022-137646OB-C31, funded by MICIU/AEI/10.13039/501100011033 and by FEDER, UE;
+the DISCOVERY project (2021/C005/00148631), funded by Unión Europea NextGeneration EU and “Plan de Recuperación, Transformación y Resiliencia” of the Ministry of Economic and Digital Transformation;
+and the grant FPU20/05984 funded by MICIU/AEI/10.13039/501100011033 and by FSE+.